-IVX-121 an RSV vaccine candidate incorporates a stabilized prefusion F antigen licensed from NIAID/NIH (DS-CAV1).
+IVX-121 is an RSV vaccine candidate that incorporates a stabilized prefusion F antigen licensed from NIAID/NIH (DS-CAV1).

 IVX-121 will utilize the application of Vaccine-Like Particles (VLP) technology to the DS-CAV1.

 VLPs enable high-density, multivalent display of antigens in a manner that closely resembles viruses, with an important difference.
 VLPs contain no genetic material, so they are non-infectious and can provide a safer alternative to live-attenuated or inactivated vaccines.

 Icosavax focus is developing high impact vaccines against infectious diseases to improve human